whider/edx-documentation/en_us/shared/building_and_running_chapters/building_course/lti/lti_prepare_content.rst

   you create a duplicate version of the course.
 You use the duplicate course specifically as a source of content for your external LMS.
-Based on configuration choices your organization makes for using edX as an LTI tool provider, you might be asked to create the duplicate course on edX Edge, on the ``edx-lti.org`` site, or on another host site.
+Based on configuration choices your organization makes for using edX as an LTI tool provider, you might be asked to create the duplicate course on edX Edge or on another host site.

 .. only:: Open_edX